Mold Addendum

 Mold-related lawsuits against landlords have increased dramatically.
 Furthermore, average settlements range from $15,000 to $100,000 depending on health claims and property damage.

-Additionally, courts increasingly hold landlords responsible for mold problems.
-This happens when proper prevention measures and documentation aren’t in place.
+Additionally, courts increasingly hold landlords responsible for mold problems when proper prevention measures and documentation aren’t in place.
 Therefore, comprehensive mold addendums provide critical legal protection.

 Key Benefits of a Well-Drafted Mold Addendum